 Last year marked the 500th anniversary of one of history’s greatest calamities: the Protestant Reformation.

 Perplexingly, some in Rome in their eternal wisdom (infernal wisdom, perhaps?) felt it appropriate to honor the event with pomp and circumstance and a celebratory postage stamp.
 Yet make no mistake: The Protestant Reformation was a tragic disaster, the terrible effects of which continue to unfold to this day.

-A glance at some of the week’s noteworthy news and leftist lunacy.
+A glance at some of last week’s noteworthy news and Leftist lunacy.

 Progressive pundits and celebrities appeared to set a new record for the speed with which they politicized a mass shooting, with some sending out pro-gun control messaging before the shooter was confirmed to be in police custody and the blood had barely begun to dry.